Alzheimer’s Disease Treatments

 Today Alzheimer’s treatment is far more advanced than it was a decade ago.
 From medications that regulate brain chemicals to therapies that target the root cause of degeneration, the focus has shifted from managing symptoms to modifying disease progression.

 While we do not yet have a cure for Alzheimer’s disease, combining the right medications, early interventions, and holistic care can greatly improve the quality of life for patients and caregivers alike.
 The road to a complete cure is still being paved — but with every new discovery, hope continues to grow stronger.
-If you or someone you care about is living with Alzheimer’s disease, visit Arora Neuro Centre — a trusted hospital in Ludhiana, where kind doctors and modern treatments help improve brain health and daily life.
+If you or someone you care about is living with Alzheimer’s disease, visit Arora Neuro Centre — a trusted neurology hospital in ludhiana, where kind doctors and modern treatments help improve brain health and daily life.

 Recent Blogs

-Can Diabetic Neuropathy Be Prevented?
-What You Need to Know
+• Thyroid Disorders Treatment: What You Need to Know